This site requires Javascript to be enabled.

 Validators

-Validators need to be in the active set to let their delegators earn rewards.
+Validators need to be in the active set to allow their delegators to earn rewards.
 The active set is the list of validators that have enough weight (i.e. voting power) to be included in the active set.
 Weight is directly proportional to the amount of delegated tokens.
 Just as a reference, the active set for chains built with the Cosmos SDK usually varies between 50 and 150.

 Delegating